StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/observables/run-analyzers-on-an-observable.md

 This topic provides step-by-step instructions for running [analyzers](../../../../administration/cortex/about-cortex.md) on an [observable](about-observables.md) in TheHive.

 Analyzers enrich observables with detailed, contextual intelligence.
-The available analyzers are determined by the type of the observable.
+The type of each observable determines which analyzers are available.

 <h2>Procedure</h2>